 Rewarding stand-out cancer care

-We still considered a hospital's CMS ratings — in particular, its patient-experience scores — but did not use them as a hard filter.
+We still considered a hospital's CMS ratings — in particular, its patient-experience scores — but we did not use them as a hard filter.
 For scoring purposes, the cancer facilities that do not have CMS quality scores were given the average star rating of the hospitals on our short list, rounded to the nearest star.
 On our ranking, we denote “exempt” where applicable.

 Measuring price transparency